Jury to decide SEAL’s punishment for posing with corpse

 After the verdict was read, the defense attorneys jumped up from their seats as Gallagher turned and embraced his wife over the bar of the gallery.

-Speaking of his accusers, Gallagher said “this small group of SEALs that decided to concoct this story in no way, shape or form represent the community that I love.”

-Gallagher also thanked Fox News “for being behind us from day one,” and also thanked President Donald Trump along with Republican Reps.
-Duncan Hunter of California and Ralph Norman of South Carolina.

-On Tuesday, dressed in his Navy whites sporting a chest full of medals, Gallagher told reporters outside court that he was happy and thankful.
+Gallagher, dressed in his Navy whites sporting a chest full of medals, told reporters outside court that he was happy and thankful.

 “I thank God, and my legal team and my wife,” he said.